 "Never."

 And so she followed him.
 Reluctantly, cautiously she made her way up the gentle rise toward the bright, blue-white light at World's End.
 Malick gave the curious arches a wide berth, telling her they still held a charge and prodding Jehm that she must always do the same.
 Long before they reached the Rim, Sethe heard and felt a low, rumbling hum that grew to a deafening roar.
-She furled her ears.
+She closed her leafy ears so tightly they resembled small buds.
 "What's that sound?"

 "The falls," he shouted.

 As they drew closer, Sethe realized the light was a low cloud of spray thrown up by the churning falls, yet the air was impossibly dry.
 He led her onto a broad shelf of rock, a high railed balcony cut into the cliff face.
 Here, at last, Sethe saw the complex carving she had expected and imagined, proof of the forerunner Rhune.
-She bent down and ran her fingers over the delicate filigree of spirals interlaced with zoomorphic forms cut into the rock.
+She bent down and ran her fingers over the delicately rendered filigree of spirals interlaced with zoomorphic forms.
 "It's marvelous."

 Malick tapped her shoulder.
 "Just a little farther," he said, drawing her up and toward the railing.
 He pointed.
 "There."